vintasoftware/drf-rw-serializers/README.rst

 |pypi-badge| |travis-badge| |codecov-badge| |doc-badge| |pyversions-badge|
 |license-badge|

-Generic views, viewsets and mixins that extend the Django REST Framework ones adding separated serializers for read and write operations
+Generic views, viewsets and mixins that extend the Django REST Framework ones adding separated serializers for read and write operations.

 Read more about which problems we resolve with this app on `Djanfo REST Framework Read & Write Serializers <https://blog.vinta.com.br/read-and-write-serializers>`_.